vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 This is section is here to answer the question: Why should you listen to what I have to say?

 I am currently a 2nd year student of Computer Science and Engineering at [IIIT Kottayam](https://www.iiitkottayam.ac.in/).
 I am a Coordinator for the [Coders Club at IIITK](https://www.linkedin.com/company/codersclub-iiitk/).
-I learnt to program as a hobby in 2nd grade, and [dabbled](https://codepen.io/vibhaas) in programming as a hobby whenever I had free time.
+I learnt to program in 2nd grade, and [dabbled](https://codepen.io/vibhaas) in programming as a hobby whenever I had free time.
 In 11th grade I won a [Bronze Medal](https://www.linkedin.com/in/vibhaas/overlay/1714978989419/single-media-viewer/) in [INOI](https://www.iarcs.org.in/inoi/), a competition to select the students who would represent India at the [Informatics Olympiad](https://ioinformatics.org/).
 I enjoy competitive programming, holding a title of [Expert on Codeforces](https://codeforces.com/profile/accord).
 You can get to know me better using the [About](/about) page.

 As this post is written in my perspective, so naturally some of the advice will be more relevant to a similar section of people compared to others.
 I have attempted to mitigate this by keeping my advice as general as possible and the inclusion of other contributers.

 ## Before we get started

+Before we begin our discussion about how to get started with programming, I want to provide you with some tips.
+These are things you should _not_ do while programming, and common pitfalls to avoid.
+Let's get into it!

 ### 1. Be self-reliant

-Firstly, do *not* expect to learn how to code well from college (especially, an Indian engineering college).
-You will not end up learning much, and even if you do, it will be how to write bad code in an outdated programming framework that makes any competent programmer wince by just looking at it.
+First and most important, do **NOT** expect to learn how to code well from college (especially, in an Indian Engineering college).
+While you will learn how to code in college, it will not amount to much without spending a large amount of time in self-learning.
+Also, relying solely on college will lead to write bad code in an outdated programming framework, and it will make any competent programmer wince by just looking at it.
+Fortunately, resources to learn coding abound on the internet!
+We will discuss some in the [How to Get Started](#how-to-get-started) section.

 ### 2. Do not expect it to be easy

+For unknown reasons, a lot of people expect coding to be easy, or they watch some youtube tutorials and assume that they now know how to code.
+Peter Norvig put it best in his essay (which I highly recommend reading), [Teach Yourself Programming in Ten Years](http://www.norvig.com/21-days.html):

+> Walk into any bookstore, and you'll see how to Teach Yourself Java in 24 Hours alongside endless variations offering to teach C, SQL, Ruby, Algorithms, and so on in a few days or hours...
+The conclusion is that either people are in a big rush to learn about programming, or that programming is somehow fabulously easier to learn than anything else.

+Let me make it clear: _Coding is not easy!_ Just like any craft, it takes discipline and delibrate practice over a long period of time to actually become a decent programmer.
+Do not expect it to be easy.
+Programming is vast, and to learn it to an intermediate level as a complete beginner, it will take you at least two years of practice.
+To become a expert programmer it may take you five, ten years, or more!
+I cannot say, since I do not consider myself one!
+So, you must develop a love for the craft, which is the only way to hone your skills to this level.
+It is important to keep this in mind.

 ### 3. Learn how to program, not any particular language

+Most programming languages are very similar, like different dialects of the same language, rather than completely different languages..
+Lorem Ipsum.

 ### 4. Syntax vs "knowing" a language

+Lorem Ipsum.

-### 5. On online courses and Tutorial Hell
+### 5. On Online Courses and Tutorial Hell

+Lorem Ipsum.

-### 6. Writing clear code
+### 6. Write Clear Code

+> "_Beautiful code is short and concise, so if you were to give that code to another programmer they would say, 'oh, that’s well written code.'
+It’s much like as if you were writing a poem._" ~ Santiago Gonzalez

+> "_Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live._" ~ John Woods

+Lorem Ipsum.

 ## How to Get Started

+Lorem Ipsum.

 ## On Machine Learning and AI